higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

    - Updates configuration files for the production environment:
      - Replaces config.php with bluehost_config.php
      - Replaces api_config.php with bluehost_api_config.php
+   - Updates the url_for() function in core_utilities.php to use WWW_ROOT in production mode
      - Updates initialize.php comments for clarity
    - Creates backups of all modified files
    - Provides a summary of changes made